 Smart IT 1.4, 1.5, 1.5.01, 1.6

 - Remedy ITSM 9.0 is the minimum supported version for Smart IT 2.0.
-Upgrade to Smart IT 2.0 and BMC Digital Workplace18.02 restarts the AR plugin server process.
+Upgrade to Smart IT 2.0 and BMC Digital Workplace 3.5 restarts the AR plugin server process.
 The server restart causes a downtime of a few seconds.

 If you upgrade to Smart 2.0, the configuration parameters are available in the Centralized configuration (CCS).
 From Smart IT 2.0 onward, change the value of a property in the CCS form to reflect it in Smart IT.
 You can migrate your existing data from the previous versions of Smart IT to Smart IT 2.0 using the data migration utilities of Smart IT 2.0.
-For more information, see Migrating Smart IT customization and configuration and Using Centralized configuration (CCS).
+For more information, see Configuring Smart IT utility tool for data migration and Using Centralized configuration (CCS).

 If you plan to upgrade to Remedy ITSM 9.1 SP1, install Remedy AR System Patch 1 followed by Remedy ITSM 9.1 SP1 before upgrading to Smart IT 2.0.
 The installation sequence ensures that existing ITSM functionalities are not affected and escalations are enabled when Smart IT 2.0 is installed.
 For more information about escalation status, see KCS forms and escalations.

 Smart IT does not support ASSO.
 If you are upgrading from an old version of Smart IT where you have ASSO, you need to remove ASSO integration or upgrade to RSSO to upgrade Smart IT successfully.
 For more information, see the following topics: